aiya000/unite-syntax/README.md

 # unite-syntax

-You can set syntax some filetype by unite interface.
+You can set syntax to some types by unite interface.

 This homage to [unite-filetype](https://github.com/osyo-manga/unite-filetype) very much, Thanks.